What is Taeniasis?

 Diagnosis of Taeniasis

-The diagnosis of Taeniasis includes general physical examination, complete blood count, urine test, and stool tests to check the presence of the eggs or worm segments.
+The diagnosis of Taeniasis includes a general physical examination, complete blood count, urine test, and stool tests to check the presence of the eggs or worm segments.

 Further Reading: Types of Blood cells